mgithubmessier/mmessier/README.md

   - Add a search widget to the experience details page where you pre-fill some common keywords to search for (a plug for your existing talents) or allow the user to type in and actively do a case-insensitive search across any details with that text within it
     - force the accordions to stay open while text is being entered
-  - For the contact page
+  - For the Home page

+    - We should explain that this site is written in NextJS
+    - We should explain that we are hosting it ourselves along with the services involved

     - we should provide an email form and not our email itself, we can have a lambda hit us with an email of some kind via a sendgrid integration which we can throttle to a very low amount, whichever keeps us in the free range
     - we should provide the linkedin and github